February Focus: Prevention

 Volunteer Opportunity!

-Join ADHA, the IOH Foundation and Colgate’s BSBF program in a month-long volunteer drive to improve the oral health of under-served children.
+Join the ADHA Foundation and Colgate’s BSBF program in a month-long volunteer drive to improve the oral health of under-served children.
 Find local opportunities to sign up, volunteer your experience, and support dental hygienists driving change, everywhere!

 Get the Parents’ Guide